Breaking the cycle of underemployment: A guide for students and graduates

 - Do independent research: Your on-campus library offers access to a wide variety of physical and digital materials that help you develop new skill sets.
 Students at certain colleges may be eligible for a free or discounted subscription to a variety of online learning sites, such as LinkedIn Learning, Coursera or Udemy.

 - Curate your online presence: Before you start applying for jobs, take some time to carefully craft your online presence.
-Build and maintain a LinkedIn profile to show off any work you’re doing or share musings related to business or your industry, and set any personal Facebook or Instagram accounts to private so potential employers cannot see them.
-You can use privacy tools to see what visitors will see when they come to your page to gauge what’s really available to the public eye.
+Build and maintain a LinkedIn profile to show off any work you’re doing or share musings related to business or your industry, and set any personal social media accounts to private so potential employers cannot see them.
+You can use privacy tools to see what visitors will see when they come to your page to gauge what’s available to the public eye.

 Sometimes underemployment can be voluntary — for instance, you may choose to take part-time work to have more time for family or other personal matters — but it’s often involuntary for both experienced and new workers.
 If you’re looking to move out of underemployment, start here: